samuel1992/pokemon_crawler/README.md

 ```

 # Running the tests
-Mainly the project has unittests but some of the tests also validates some database operations using Pytest fixtures for that.
+Mainly the project has unittests but some of the tests also validates database operations using Pytest fixtures for that.
 ```
 docker-compose run web pytest
 ```